 Equalize the average of several measurements in the listening area - A single measurement will have narrow deep dips caused by standing waves known as room modes.
 The dip is measured when the microphone is in a location where a standing wave has an antinode.
 Boosting the dip has no effect at this location, but it will elsewhere in the room, leading to boomy sound and possibly distortion.
-Since the dips are location dependent, averaging helps to hide them, providing a better overall measurement of the listening area.
+Since the dips are location dependent, averaging helps to hide them, providing a better measurement of the “average experience” in the listening area.

 Lower the target curve - To avoid increasing the overall gain, you can manually lower the target curve (see: target curve fit).
 This will cause more of the measurement to appear above the target curve, effectively increasing the number and size of cuts needed to correct.
 The results is lower overall system gain.

-Avoid correcting beyond the capabilites of the system - A small bookshelf speaker may have a low frequency limit of 50 Hz (-6 dB).
+Avoid correcting beyond the capabilities of the system - A small bookshelf speaker may have a low frequency limit of 50 Hz (-6 dB).
 Applying a +10 dB boost at 30 Hz to get more bass is going to drive the speaker beyond its capabilities and lead to distortion (and possibly damage).
 When Coherence Blanking is enabled, the low frequency capability of the speaker is more obvious.
 If the speaker can’t produce 30 Hz, this portion of the measurement will not be displayed.